tej937/maze-game-in-emu8086/README.md

 and still if string are not matched then MISSION FAILED BOMB HAS BEEN BLASTED is printed in the end.
 In the initial starting of the game a small timer of 60secs is given so if any player doesnot reach the bomb site before the timer then bomb explodes automatically

-// if you have any doubts regarding the code please do let me know i will help you in that. you can also mail me at tejasbarlota12@gmail.com
+// if you have any doubts regarding the code please do let me know i will help you in that. you can also mail me at tejasbarlota12@gmail.com or omtrivedi910@gmail.com